Hacuub/IGME-330-Fall-2020/projects/project-3.md

 ### II-A. Functional Requirements
 1. You must use **TWO** distinctive web service APIs in your completed project:
     - i.
-Try to use an API that supports *CORS* (Cross-origin resource sharing) - but if it does not, you might be able to write a PHP proxy server to fetch the data
+Try to use an API that supports *CORS* (Cross-origin resource sharing) - but if it does not, you might be able to write a PHP proxy server to fetch the data (you ***MAY NOT*** use a [CORS service](https://nordicapis.com/10-free-to-use-cors-proxies/) to do this, you must write this code yourself)
     - ii. **CAUTION:** if an API requires an API Key, be sure that there is a generous "free tier", and that the API does not have a short trial period.
 Approach the following APIs with caution:
       - The YouTube API is severely rate limited - AVOID
       - The Spotify API requires server authentication, and most of the sample code uses Node.js - AVOID